bartstc/Minimalistic_Todo_app/README.md

-# Todo_app
-My first app in javascript, with localstorage.
+## My first application in Javascript, it use localstorage for saving data.